Donor Registration Terms

 • Personal history or cancer (exceptions: melanoma, breast, bladder, cervical [stage 0, in situ] and cured localized skin cancer such as basal cell or squamous cell carcinoma)

-VOLUNTARY PARTICIPATION AND WITHDRAWAL If you decide to participate as a potential donor, you are free to withdraw at any time.
+VOLUNTARY PARTICIPATIONW AND WITHDRAWAL If you decide to participate as a potential donor, you are free to withdraw at any time.
 If you withdraw, your tissue type will no longer be available for searching patients.
+To withdraw, you must contact DKMS by phone at 212-209-6700 or by email at firstname.lastname@example.org.
+This consent is valid for the entire time that you are registered in relation to this signed consent form.
+If you withdraw and chose to register again, you must sign a new consent form at that time.

 CONFIDENTIALITY DKMS™ has put procedures in place to keep each potential donor’s personal information and donor status private and confidential.
-Your tissue type and stored cheek swab sample will be identified by a code and will be stored separately from the personal identifying information that you provide when registering to be a potential donor.
-Your personal identifying information will not be disclosed to the Donor Registries or Transplant Centers.
+Your tissue type and stored cheek swab samples will be identified by a code and will be stored separately from the personal identifying information that you provide when registering to be a potential donor.
+Your personal identifying information will not be disclosed to the donor registries or transplant centers.
 Also, your personal identifying information will not be disclosed for any purposes other than those identified in this consent form without your further consent.
 If you are selected as a potential matching donor for a searching patient, your personal identifying information and contact information will be used in attempting to locate you.